VoronDesign/Voron-Documentation/tuning/secondary_printer_tuning.md

 ## Input Shaper

 Imput Shaper is a Klipper-specific software technique for reducing ringing (also known as echoing, ghosting or rippling) in prints.
 See the Klipper guide on [configuring Input Shaper](https://github.com/KevinOConnor/klipper/blob/master/docs/Resonance_Compensation.md) for more details and the complete process.

+If you have an accelerometer you can also use that and this method is better if you do not want to do through all that filament.
+This is a sure way to get the ringing effectively.
+See the Klipper guide on [configuring Input Shaper] (https://github.com/KevinOConnor/klipper/blob/master/docs/Measuring_Resonances.md) for more details and complete process.